Technical Guide

 Issue: Images not displaying

 Solution: Check image paths and ensure proper optimisation.
-Use Cloudflare Images for automatic optimisation.
+For image optimisation, your options depend on your stack:

 Issue: Forms not working